LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/overview.md

 ### Introduction

-The Monitoring API is meant to enable consumer monitoring and engagement flows.
-By combining monitoring capabilities with our Campaigns feature, you can display tailored engagements to the right consumer at the right time.
-For example, in order to present a "Click to Message" button (an engagement) with an updated state of availability (a certain number of agents online, a skill being available and so on), you can access the specific engagement using this API and display it to the consumer only if it is available, for a certain type of consumer, at a certain time of day and so on.
-Thus, the Monitoring API allows you to report data about the consumer and get information back about engagements and campaigns relevant to specific consumers.

 ### Getting Started

 Please view the separate [Getting Started](rt-interactions-monitoring-getting-started.html) document for a step by step example of how to use this API.